 CONS

-To learn about this product, check the Keen Targhee III Mid WP review.
+Its predecessor isn’t bad either.
+For more, check our Keen Targhee III Mid WP review.

 PROS